stargate-bukkit/Stargate-Bukkit/README.md

 #### \[Version 0.08]

 - Gates can now consist of any material.
-- You can left or right click the button to open a gate
+- You can left-click or right-click the button to open a gate
-- Gates are now initialized on sign placement, not more right clicking!
+- Gates are now initialized on sign placement, not more right-clicking!

 #### \[Version 0.07]